Contact 3-manifolds, holomorphic curves and intersection theory: Local foliations by holomorphic spheres

 and the image of this map can be identified with the tangent space $T_u \mM_0^A(M,J)$.
-Using the fact that each $u_\tau : S^2 \to M$ satisfies a nonlinear Cauchy-Riemann type equation, one can show that all the sections $\eta_X$ satisfy some \emph{linearised} Cauchy-Riemann type equation: in particular, for any choice of local holomorphic coordinates $s+it$ identifying a domain $\uU \subset \Sigma$ with some open set $\Omega \subset \CC$, the local expression for $\eta_X$ in a complex trivialization over~$\uU$ is a function $f : \Omega \to \CC^{n-1}$ satisfying a linear PDE of the form
+Using the fact that each $u_\sigma : S^2 \to M$ satisfies a nonlinear Cauchy-Riemann type equation, one can show that all the sections $\eta_X$ satisfy some \emph{linearized} Cauchy-Riemann type equation (cf.~Appendix~\ref{sec:CRoperators}): in particular, for any choice of local holomorphic coordinates $s+it$ identifying a domain $\uU \subset \Sigma$ with some open set $\Omega \subset \CC$, the local expression for $\eta_X$ in a complex trivialization over~$\uU$ is a function $f : \Omega \to \CC^{n-1}$ satisfying a linear PDE of the form

 for some smooth function $A(s,t)$ valued in the space $\End_\RR(\CC^{n-1})$ of real-linear maps on~$\CC^{n-1}$.
 Except for the extra $0$th-order term, this is the standard Cauchy-Riemann equation, and we might therefore expect $f$ to have similar properties to an analytic function $\Omega \to \CC^{n-1}$, e.g.~its zeroes should be isolated unless $\eta_X \equiv 0$.
-This intuition is made precise by the following consequence of elliptic regularity theory, often called the \defin{similarity principle} (a proof may be found e.g.~in \cite{HoferZehnder}*{\S A.6} or \cite{Wendl:lecturesV2}*{\S 2.7}).
+This intuition is made precise by the following consequence of elliptic regularity theory, often called the \defin{similarity principle}; a slight generalization of this result is stated and proved in Appendix~\ref{sec:similarity}).

 \begin{thm}[\textsl{similarity principle}] Suppose $\Omega \subset \CC$ is an open set, $N \in \NN$, $A : \Omega \to \End_{\RR}(\CC^N)$ is smooth, $f : \Omega \to \CC^N$ is a smooth function satisfying the equation \eqref{eqn:linearCR}, and $z_0 \in \Omega$ is a point with $f(z_0) = 0$.
 Then $f$ can be written on some neighborhood $z_0 \in \uU \subset \Omega$ as